Michael Kirby (figure skater)

 Michael J.R.
-Kirby (February 20, 1925 – May 25, 2002 in Laguna Niguel, CA) was a Canadian figure skater who competed in men's singles, and was also (for a short while) an actor.
+Kirby (February 20, 1925 – May 25, 2002 in Laguna Niguel, CA) was a Canadian figure skater who competed in men's singles, and was also an actor.
 Later was an ice rink owner and skating coach.

 Childhood and youth

 As a child he suffered from rheumatic fever and started ice-skating for physical therapy.
 When he turned 16, he became a Canadian national champion.

 He won the silver medal at the 1941 North American Championships and then won the gold medal at the Canadian Figure Skating Championships in 1942 before turning professional and joining the Ice Follies in 1943.
 He also competed in fours with Therese McCarthy, Virginia Wilson, and Donald Gilchrist in 1941 and 1942.

 Career

 Acting

 In the later 1940s, Kirby moved to Hollywood and signed a contract with MGM.
 He appeared in several movies including Keep Your Powder Dry (1945) with Lana Turner, and Summer Holiday (filmed in 1946, released in 1948) as Mickey Rooney's older brother.

 Kirby was skating in a West Los Angeles ice rink in 1947 when the manager asked him to skate with the rink's owner, Sonja Henie.
-He then skated with her, and she asked him to work with her in her film The Countess of Monte Crisco (1948).
+He then skated with her, and she asked him to work with her in her film The Countess of Monte Cristo (1948).
 He also joined Sonja's Hollywood Ice Review, which went to Europe and England.

+After The Countess of Monte Cristo, he did not appear in another role until the 1970s, and he continued acting until his final role in Mythic Warriors: Guardians of the Legend.